 The Tool.
-"Conversations on Race and God's Heart for Justice" consists of seven sessions that you could use on a Nav night gathering or a 60-90-minute Zoom call.
-This is not meant primarily for your development (although using it can be developmental for you).
+"Conversations on Race and God's Heart for Justice" consists of seven 60-90-minute sessions that you could use in person or virtually.
 It is not drawn from the three waves of Cultural Development training, either.
-It's a brand-new tool designed with students in mind.
-No student preparation is required.
-In each session you and your students can expect to:
+It's a brand-new tool designed with you and your ministry participants in mind.
+No participant preparation is required.
+In each session you can expect to:

-- 1. WATCH a short, thought-provoking video featuring well-known Christians Emmanuel Acho (former NFL linebacker) and Phil Vischer, whose videos are trending well with young audiences.
+- 1. WATCH a short, thought-provoking video featuring well-known Christians Emmanuel Acho (former NFL linebacker) and Phil Vischer, whose videos are trending well.
 Their views are their own and helpful for starting conversations, but they don't necessarily represent the view of The Navigators. - 2.
 JOIN an engaging dialogue to clarify topics raised in the videos, ask questions, and process how these things impact you and others. - 3.
 EXPOSE some things you may have been blind to or haven't wanted to see. - 4.
-EXPLORE a few key scripture passages to help you look at the issues through the lens of the Gospel and God's Kingdom. - 5.
-BE ENCOURAGED and BE CONFRONTED, wherever you are today, to take a few concrete steps including Understanding ...
+EXPLORE a few key Scripture passages to help us look at the issues through the lens of the gospel and God's Kingdom. - 5 BE ENCOURAGED and BE CONFRONTED, wherever you are today, to take a few concrete steps including Understanding ...
 Acknowledging ...
 Grieving ...
 Repenting ...
 Taking Action. - 6.
 BE UNCOMFORTABLE.
 It's OK because Jesus regularly made people uncomfortable-especially His own disciples.
 Discipleship doesn't happen without discomfort.

 Wondering why we chose videos featuring a football player and an animator/writer instead of videos by acclaimed scholars, economists, historians, or preachers?
 Answer: Precisely because they are not experts and don't claim to be.
-Acho and Vischer are known, approachable Christ-followers who are trusted by our target audience, the younger generation.
+Acho and Vischer are known, approachable Christ-followers.
 They offer just enough of their own questions and perspectives to get our conversations going, and that's all we wanted in a ministry resource as limited in scope and time as this.
 Of course, the issues they touch on are so complex that not even the "experts" could give a complete picture in 10 minutes.
 But what Acho and Vischer (and other in-house Navigator video speakers) do is offer glimpses into their personal thoughts, opinions, and experiences related to race.
-They certainly do not speak for or try to represent all Black people or all white people or all Navigators or any other people-only themselves.
-By putting themselves out there in a conversational way, they provide a short, down-to-earth springboard for our campus staff and students to talk and listen in ways that lead to the Scriptures.
+They certainly do not speak for or try to represent all Black people or all white people or all Navigators or any other people-only themselves (and their views do not necessarily reflect the views of The Navigators as an organization).
+By putting themselves out there in a conversational way, they provide a short, down-to-earth springboard for all of us to talk and listen in ways that lead to the Scriptures.